callionica/hue/faq/hue-bluetooth.md

 ### Does the Hue BT iOS app allow you to create schedules to change lights at specific times?
 No. (Hue Bluetooth iOS app Version 1.11.0 (1579))

+### Can a single bulb be controlled by multiple iOS devices?
+Yes.
+You can connect any iOS device to the bulb and multiple devices can control the bulb without repairing.